whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 To have an error-free environment, disable hibernation and limit the RTC region length to `2`.

 ## Realtek PCIe Card Reader
-- Currently the driver kills connection on sleep to workaround kernel panics.
-The card needs to be physically reconnected.
-To continue using the card on wake, a pin needs to be inserted to access the slot or the laptop needs to be rebooted.
+Currently the driver kills connection on sleep to workaround kernel panics.
+To continue using the card on wake, a pin needs to be inserted to access the slot and physically reconnect the card or the laptop needs to be rebooted.

 ## Thunderbolt 3
-- info
+info

-## What else
-- to be filled

 ## Acknowledgment
 Apple for macOS